dgraph-io/dgraph/wiki/content/deploy/index.md

 ## More about Dgraph Alpha

 On its HTTP port, a Dgraph Alpha exposes a number of admin endpoints.
+{{% notice "warning" %}}
+These HTTP endpoints are deprecated and will be removed in the next release.
+Please use the GraphQL endpoint at /admin.
+{{% /notice %}}

 * `/health` returns HTTP status code 200 if the worker is running, HTTP 503 otherwise.
 * `/admin/shutdown` initiates a proper [shutdown]({{< relref "#shutdown">}}) of the Alpha.